JohBag/WST-Discord-Bot/readme.md

-## Warning

-This bot is not intended for public use.
-All keys must be kept secret and can not shared or uploaded online without explicit permission.

 ## Installation

 ### Enter Keys

 Create a new folder called 'json' to the main folder, then add a new file named 'config.json' to the json folder.
-The config file should have the following variables, keys are provided upon request from the bot developer (Elethia).
+The config file should have the following variables.

     {
         "token": "TOKEN_HERE",